anasanchesdev/todo-list-app-cmd/README.md

 2. Desktop interface
 3. Website interface

-The App have five main funcionalities:
+The App have five main functionalities:
 - add (receives user input): adds a single item to the list;
 - show: shows every item of the list;
 - edit (receives user input): edits a single item from the list;